Rugby union in China: Challenges

 In 2017, World Rugby decided that, from 2020, the residency requirement to qualify for a national team would be extended from three to five years.
 One commentator has questioned whether this might make it more difficult for developing nations like China to compete internationally.

 In 2018, an ex-pat player at the Wuhan Baiji team in China, Martin Sullivan, was quoted as saying: "The main thing which is actually holding back Chinese rugby is the lack of facilities, lack of grass pitches, lack of trained coaches and lack of understanding of rugby."

 In 2019, a Shanghai-based lawyer who played for the PLA team in the early 2000s, Liu Kai, was quoted in the online news magazine Sixth Tone as saying that poor decision-making by China’s sports authorities was to blame, in particular the decision to focus on just one version of the sport (rugby sevens).
 The magazine noted that, in 2002, "the Olympic Council of Asia decided that only the seven-a-side version of rugby, rugby sevens, rather than the traditional 15-a-side game, rugby union, would be played at future editions of the Asian Games — a decision that convinced the Chinese authorities to halt support for rugby union [XVs], according to Liu.
 'This caused most of China’s 15s teams to fade away,' says Liu ...
 'The CRFA should be promoting the sport, but they’re not,' says Liu.
 'So, us diehard rugby fans are left to do it ourselves' ...
 China’s sports organizations, meanwhile, should be run by people with real experience and knowledge of the games they are promoting, rather than by bureaucrats, according to Liu."

 Related regions

 Hong Kong and Macau

 Rugby union has an uninterrupted history in Hong Kong, where arguably the most successful sevens tournament is held.
 The national team of Hong Kong also participates in the Asian Five Nations.
 However, Rugby union has a much smaller presence in Macau.

 Taiwan

 Rugby union has an unbroken history in Taiwan, but the Chinese Civil War and souring of relations with the mainland has meant that it was effectively cut off.

-Nonetheless, Taiwan, playing as Chinese Taipei, has a very successful rugby sevens side, and it is ranked in fourth position in East Asia, after Japan, Hong Kong and South Korea.
+Nonetheless, Taiwan, competing as Chinese Taipei, has a rugby sevens team that is ranked fourth in East Asia, behind Japan, Hong Kong, and South Korea.